 Your next stop is the Piss Sculpture (2).
 To get there, take the stairs down to Na Kampě, turn right and continue before turn right again onto U Lužického semináře and continue till you’re on Cihelná.
 You’ll be walking a distance of 300 m.

 2. Piss Sculpture

-On this free Prague walking tour, you will encounter plenty of artwork all over the city, ranging from the simple to the eccentric and quirky.
+On this Prague walking tour, you will encounter plenty of artwork all over the city, ranging from the simple to the eccentric and quirky.
 Some of my favorites are the works by Czech avant-garde installation artist and enfant terrible David Cerny.
 He first came to my attention when I saw his ‘London Booster’ sculpture at the time of the 2012 Olympics.